-Sometimes, babies who were doing very well and gaining weight very well with exclusive breastfeeding start to gain more slowly and even not at all after two to four months.
-Exclusively breastfed babies do tend to gain more slowly after three or four months compared to artificially (formula) fed babies but this is normal.
-The more rapid weight gain of the artificially fed baby is not the standard.
+Exclusively breastfed babies do normally gain more slowly after three or four months compared to artificially (formula) fed babies, but this is normal.
+The more rapid weight gain of the artificially fed baby should not be the standard.
 Breastfeeding is the normal, natural, physiologic way of feeding infants and young children.
-Using the artificially fed baby as the model of normal is not rational and leads us to make errors in advising mothers about feeding and growth.
+Using the artificially fed baby as the standard of normal is not rational and leads us to make errors in advising mothers about feeding and growth.

-You can tell when a baby is getting milk and when he is not and when the drinking could be described as borderline.
+You can tell when a baby is getting milk well from the breast and when s/he is not and when the drinking could be described as borderline.
 If the baby is sucking at the breast and not getting milk, well, this explains why he is not gaining weight and it is most likely the mother’s milk supply is down.
 The mother’s milk having decreased is the most common reason that the baby fusses and pulls at the breast and/or no longer gains weight well enough.

 But the most common cause is that the baby’s latch is not as good as it can be.
 And why would that be?

 Often, domperidone will increase the milk supply significantly and we use it often.
 However, you should not use it if you are pregnant.
-In the first place it won’t work if you are pregnant and although there is no evidence that it is worrisome to use during pregnancy, the absence of studies showing concern does not mean it is safe during pregnancy.
+In the first place it will not work if you are pregnant and although there is no evidence that it is worrisome to use during pregnancy, the absence of studies showing no concern does not mean it is safe during pregnancy.